seanbaxter/DirectXShaderCompiler/docs/AliasAnalysis.rst

 Existing alias analysis implementations and clients
 ===================================================

-If you're going to be working with the LLVM alias analysis infrastructure, you should know what clients and implementations of alias analysis are available.
+If you're going to be working with the LLVM37 alias analysis infrastructure, you should know what clients and implementations of alias analysis are available.
 In particular, if you are implementing an alias analysis, you should be aware of the `the clients`_ that are useful for monitoring and evaluating different